Berwyn fire, explosion at MacNeal Hospital building caused by gas leak, officials say

 Fire officials said they responded to the scene shortly after 2 p.m. for a report of an explosion in the 3300-block of Oak Park Avenue.
 MacNeal Hospital officials confirmed the building is leased by them, and is currently empty.

+When firefighters arrived they found a damaged building.
+They were told three people walked across the street to MacNeal Hospital for treatment of very minor injuries, fire officials said.
+Two of those people had been released by 5:30 p.m., and one person was reported to be released shortly.

 The explosion was accidental, fire officials said.
-Firefighters remained on the scene as of 3:30 p.m. putting out fires and working to contain the gas leak that caused the explosion.
+Firefighters remained on the scene as of 5:30 p.m. putting out fires and working to contain the gas leak that caused the explosion.
+Fire officials said the building is a total loss and will have to be torn down.

-No further information was immediately available.
-MacNeal Hospital official said no employees were injured and the explosion has not interrupted any patient care.
+MacNeal Hospital officials said no employees were injured and the explosion has not interrupted any patient care.

+The exact circumstances that caused the explosion were not entirely clear and remain under investigation.

 Berwyn fire, explosion at MacNeal Hospital building caused by gas leak, officials say